A Busy Day in Bergen

 Mette-Marit’s visit to Bergen ended in Straume youth club in Fjell municipality outside the city.
 It is one of four youth clubs in the Mountain municipality.
 There the Crown Princess was seen playing table tennis in high-heels.

-Tagged Awards, Crown Princess Mette-Marit, Red Cross.
+Tagged Awards, Crown Princess Mette-Marit of Norway, Red Cross.